Animal Farming – About Cattle

 Their lives, which had been full of potential happiness, have been cut tragically short.
 And for what?

 We do not need the milk of another species to survive.
 There are a plethora of alternatives available and we encourage you to seek them out.

 - Soy milk is commercially available in most supermarkets.
 Some brands include Silk and Wildwood.

 - Almond and cashew milk are also commercially available and can be easily made.

 - Rice milk and oat milk are other alternatives.

 - Coconut milk is also becoming more popular.
 But be warned, it is very high in saturated fats.

-- SoDelicious, Silk Live!
-And Wildwood are available in many supermarkets in both individual size and family sized containers.
+- SoDelicious, Silk Live!, Kite Hill, Stonyfield, and Wildwood are available in many supermarkets in both individual size and family sized containers.

 Ice Cream Alternatives

 - Vegan ice cream never tasted so good!
-Purely Decadant, SoDelicious, Tofutti’s, Rice Dream, Luna & Larry’s Coconut Bliss, etc. Check your supermarket’s frozen food aisle or natural food section and see what kind of non-dairy ice cream options are available!
+Purely Decadant, SoDelicious, Tofutti, Rice Dream, Luna & Larry’s Coconut Bliss, etc. Even Ben & Jerry’s make dairy-free ice cream now!
+Check your supermarket’s frozen food aisle or natural food section and see what kind of non-dairy ice cream options are available!